 Our primary goals include enabling more people to travel on bike, promoting safety and awareness, and building a supportive and sustainable bike culture for our students, faculty, and staff.

-There are so many resources available to students, faculty and staff that are interested in biking.
-We hope that you learn something new and are inspired to get on a bicycle after you peruse the sections below.
+There are countless resources available to students, faculty and staff that are interested in biking.
+We hope you learn something new and are inspired to get on a bicycle after you peruse the sections below.

 Bicycle Racks and Secure Bicycle Parking

-Temple University boast more than 2,000 bicycle parking spaces.
+Temple University boasts more than 2,000 bicycle parking spaces.

 In addition to outdoor bicycle parking, there are two options for fully covered, locked bicycle parking on Main Campus.

-- Engineering Building: There is fully covered, locked bicycle parking located behind the Engineering Building for a cost of $10 a semester.
-In order to gain access, you must go to the Parking Services Office located in the Montgomery Garage and make a payment.
+- Engineering Building: There is fully covered, locked bicycle parking located behind the Engineering Building available to staff, faculty and students for $10 a semester.
+To gain access, you must go to the Parking Services Office located in the Montgomery Garage and make a payment.
 Once you do, you will be able to access the bicycle locker with your TU ID.

-- Residence Halls: All residence halls have a bicycle room for students residing the building.
+- Residence Halls: All residence halls have an in-door bicycle storage room for student resident use.

 Free U-Lock Program

 Every semester, Campus Safety provides a free U-lock to the first 500 students to register their bicycles with the Temple Police.
 The U-Lock will be given when you bring your bike to a Campus Safety location for inspection by an officer.

 Register your Bicycle with Campus Safety